 - In prior versions, the flipping of components to the bottom side of a PCB was only handled through SOLIDWORKS PCB and SOLIDWORKS Connector.
 This can now be achieved in the SOLIDWORKS CAD.

 Support for Fix/Locking Components between MCAD and ECAD

-– By allowing both electrical and mechanical designers to lock what they consider to be key or critical components, efficiency is gained by not having to correct what had been undone.
+- By allowing both electrical and mechanical designers to lock what they consider to be key or critical components, efficiency is gained, not having to correct what had been undone.

 Accurate Board Thickness between ECAD and MCAD

-– With products having little space to house electronics, even the thickness of the board must be taken into consideration.
-With 2019, the copper layer stack up data in SOLIDWORKS PCB and SOLIDWORKS Connector is provided to SOLIDWORKS CAD for accurate drawings.
+- With products having little space to house electronics, even the board's thickness must be taken into consideration.
+In 2019, the copper layer stack-up data in SOLIDWORKS PCB and SOLIDWORKS Connector were provided to SOLIDWORKS CAD for accurate drawings.

-These features, plus many more such as DXF/DWG export in SOLDIWORKS PCB, component search in SOLDIWORKS CAD, have been added to the 2019 version of SOLIDWORKS tool products.
+These features, plus much more such as DXF/DWG export in SOLIDWORKS PCB, component search in SOLIDWORKS CAD, have been added to the 2019 version of SOLIDWORKS tool products.